jackspirou/chip/README.md

 Motivation
 ----------
-Long ago I wrote a compiler in college in Java.
-It was for a two series compilers course.
+Long ago I wrote a compiler in Java.
+It was for a two-part college compilers course series.
 The language was known as SNARL and the compiler output was MIPS assembly (asm) code.
-Since we had no MIPS machines readily available, the asm then was ported and ran on a MIPS emulator.
+Since we had no MIPS machines readily available, the asm then was ported to a MIPS emulator.

 While the SNARL compiler was a simple toy for academic purposes, I noticed that the simplicity of it's design provided powerful foundations to explore further.
-A couple years later, I stumbled upon Golang and I was reminded of the same simplicity of SNARL.
-It was refreshing having dealt with so much Java, and C++.
+A couple years later, I stumbled upon Golang and it reminded me of the same simplicity of SNARL.
+It was refreshing after writing lots of Java, and C++.

-It is important to note that while Golang is lexically simple, as a compiled language it's runtime (GC, green threads), CSP design, optimizations, and available target architectures implementations are not trivial.
+It is important to note that while Golang is lexically simple, it's runtime (GC, green threads), CSP design, optimizations, and available target hardware architecture implementations are not trivial.
+Simple is not trivial.

-Excited by Golang's spirit of simplicity, the same lexically as SNARL, I was inspired to try writing a lexically simple toy scripting language.
-It seemed obvious to leverage Golang to implement this experimental language.
+Anyway, excited that Golang's spirit of lexical simplicity seemed support the value I saw in SNARL, I was inspired to try writing a toy scripting language that was even more lexically simple than Golang.
+It seemed obvious to leverage Golang to implement this experimental idea.

-With Go as a guide, I want to make a lexically simple and beautify toy scripting language that has extreme minimal syntax.
-I also want the implementation to be as idiomatic as possible.
+With Go as a guide, I want to produce a toy scripting language that has extreme minimal syntax.
+I also want the Go implementation to be idiomatic.

-This project is not a race, it is experimental and a labor of love.
+This project is not a race, it is an experiment and a labor of love.